We’re developing our long-term strategy for the decade ahead, and want it to be shaped by the people and communities closest to us.

 What happens next

-We want to keep working with those closest to us, and building on the relationships and trust that made this process so valuable.
+We want to keep working with those we’re close to and building on the relationships and trust that made these conversations so valuable.